Chapel of Our Lady of the Miraculous Medal: Marian apparitions

 In 1830, Labouré (aged 24) received three visits from the Blessed Virgin Mary.
 On the first visit, the night of 18 July, she received a request that a Confraternity of the Children of Mary be established.
 Accordingly, the Virgin Mary later requested the creation of a medal with the following invocation:

 Latin: “O Maria Sine Labe Concepta, Ora Pro Nobis qui Confugimus ad Te.

 English: "O Mary, conceived without sin, pray for us who have recourse to thee."

-In 1832, a cholera epidemic swept Paris and the religious nuns disseminated the medal called the “Medal of the Immaculate Conception”.
+In 1832, a cholera epidemic swept Paris and the religious nuns disseminated the medal called the Medal of the Immaculate Conception.
 As the epidemic receded and fewer people were infected, and Parisians began to call the medal "miraculous."
 In 1849, the chapel was expanded and thereafter other modifications were executed.
-Since 1930, the date of its complete renovation, the chapel is as it is known today.
+Since 1930, the date of its complete renovation, the chapel has remained as it is known today.

 The French artisan and jeweler Frederick Prudence Boucheron was designated by the former Count of Paris, Prince Jean, Duke of Guise to design and manufacture the Pontifical crown for the image, to which Boucheron also had a pious fanaticism to the purported Marian apparition coinciding to his own birth year in 1830.
-A namesake Sterling silver medallion which he personally wore remains preserved from his deathbed in 1902.
+A sterling silver medallion (created by Adrienne Vachette) which he personally wore remains preserved from his deathbed in 1902.
+Another crown belonging to the venerated statuary image of Notre dame de Paris of the Blessed Virgin was manufactured in 1929 by the House of Boucheron.

 The venerated statue crowned by Pope Leo XIII in 1897 helped establish the image and spread its devotion.
-In many Catholic countries, the image retained its original title as “Virgin of Miracles” (Spanish: Virgen Milagrosa) while the title “Our Lady of Grace” was popularized in the United States of America during the 1940s and 1950s due to her iconographic hand gesture.
+In many Catholic countries, the image retained its original title as Virgin of Miracles (Spanish: Virgen Milagrosa) while the title Our Lady of Grace was popularized in the United States of America during the 1940s and 1950s due to her iconographic hand gesture.

+The former American actress Grace Kelly also had a Marian devotion to Our Lady of the Miraculous Medal, notably due to her early childhood upbringing as an Irish Catholic, named after Saint Patrick of Ireland and later becoming the future Princess of Monaco in 1956.
+The Marian image would later be featured in the French—American film An Affair to Remember (1957) starring Cary Grant, wherein the image is enshrined within the chapel of his grandmother.